-As described in detail in the Sections that follow, the regulatory framework for nitrogen discharges consists of the Nitrogen Discharge Limit plus eight separate general components.
-There are four components related to land application of dairy manure, three components related to manure retention ponds, and one component related to the provision of alternative water supplies.
-The Central Valley Water Board must incorporate the Nitrogen Discharge Limit in its revised dairy general waste discharge requirements and include specific implementation requirements that correspond to each of the components in Water Code section 13267 Orders (13267 Order), the interim revised general dairy waste discharge requirements, or the final revised general dairy waste discharge requirements, which we discuss below.
+As described in detail in the Sections that follow, the regulatory framework for nitrogen discharges consists of the Nitrogen Discharge Limit plus nine separate general components.
+There are four components related to land application of dairy manure, four components related to manure retention ponds, and one component related to the provision of alternative water supplies.
+The Central Valley Water Board must incorporate the Nitrogen Discharge Limit in its revised dairy general waste discharge requirements and include specific implementation requirements that correspond to each of the components in either Water Code section 13267 Orders (13267 Order) or the revised general dairy waste discharge requirements, as we discuss below.
 Collectively, the specific implementation requirements must be designed to result in dairy operators complying with the Nitrogen Discharge Limit by the conclusion of a time schedule.

+To provide clarity on implementation, our order specifies how four components must be implemented by the Central Valley Water Board, while allowing it some discretion in implementing the remaining required components.
 For the Nitrogen Discharge Limit, the whole-farm nitrogen accounting component, and the alternative water supply component, we specify how they are to be implemented and incorporated into the revised dairy general waste discharge requirements.
-For the remaining land application components and the manure retention pond components, the Central Valley Water Board has some discretion to select the specific implementation requirements.
-As we explain below, however, we have developed, or in some cases will develop, proposed implementation requirements for the Central Valley Water Board’s consideration for most of the land application components and all of the manure retention pond components.
+The specified implementation requirements for the component for manure retention ponds that may have continuity to groundwater are more appropriately incorporated in 13267 Orders issued to individual dairies rather than the revised dairy general waste discharge requirements.
+For the remaining land application components and manure retention pond components, the Central Valley Water Board has some discretion to select the specific implementation requirements.
+As we explain below, however, we have developed, or in some cases will develop, proposed implementation requirements for the Central Valley Water Board’s consideration for most of the land application components and all of the remaining manure retention pond components.